Flomp/vimu/content/docs/dashboard/shared.md

+---
+title: Dashboard - Shared Files
+description: Files that have been shared with you will be listed in this section of the dashboard.
+---

 # Shared Files

 <nuxt-link to="/docs/dashboard/files">Files</nuxt-link> that have been <nuxt-link to="/docs/dashboard/files#sharing">shared</nuxt-link> with you will be listed in this section of the dashboard.